Hey you! 😊 Thanks so much for being here!

 Media, movies and series such as Hawaii 5-0 (which I LOVE) portray Hawai'i as pure paradise with happy people, beautiful humans with flawless bodies, pristine beaches and lush greenery.
 Hawaiian feasts with sexy hula dancers and pool parties.
 While a few of these assumptions are true, such as the portrayal of the friendship, camaradery, love and support for others, Hawai'i is being stigmatized and made into an attraction.
 It is important to remember and respect the traditions and roots of the Hawaiian culture and their true meaning.
 Let's venture past clichés and explore true Hawaiian life.

-Hello everybody, welcome to the Science of Travel Podcast – the podcast that combines all things Earth, landscapes and travel destinations with Earth Science!
+Hello everybody, welcome to the Science of Travel Blog – the blog that combines all things Earth, landscapes and travel destinations with Earth Science!

 Thank you so much for being here!
-The podcast episode that you're about to listen to is the audio version of the free online course about Hawai'i which is available on the online course platform EarthyUniversity.
+The blog article that you're about to read is taken out of the free online course about Hawai'i which is available on the online course platform EarthyUniversity.
 It is called the MĀLAMA (care for) Hawai'i Pre-Travel Course and the perfect introduction to the Hawaiian culture, history and language which equips you with the basic knowledge you need to start to form a strong connection to the Hawaiian people, so that you can travel sustainably and consciously and give back to the Hawaiian people.
 You can find more information here.

-But without further ado, let’s dive into today’s episode: Beyond Clichés: Luaus, Hula, Surfing and other aspects of Hawaiian Life.
+But without further ado, let’s dive into today’s article: Beyond Clichés: Luaus, Hula, Surfing and other aspects of Hawaiian Life.

 Mauna Kea oftentimes is translated as “white mountain”.
 However, in Hawaiian culture and prayers, this mountain is also called “Mauna a Wakea” which means: "The Mountain of Wakea”.
 Obviously, this has a totally different meaning.
 As you’ve learned in the previous lesson, Wakea is the Sky Father in the Hawaiians' story of creation.
 His wife is Papahānaumoku, Earth Mother.
 Their eldest child is represented by the Island of Hawai’i.
 And Mauna Kea is this child’s navel, or piko in Hawaiian.
 You can see, there is a very strong bond between the Hawaiians and Mauna Kea.
 It is their connection to their ancestors.
 In fact, Mauna Kea is considered a kupuna, an ancestor.
 Mauna Kea is a very sacred mountain.